microsoft/vscode-docs/api/references/theme-color.md

 ## Extension colors

-Color ids can also be contributed by extensions through the [color contribution point](/api/references/contribution-points#contributes.colors).
+Color IDs can also be contributed by extensions through the [color contribution point](/api/references/contribution-points#contributes.colors).
 These colors also appear when using code complete in the `workbench.colorCustomizations` settings and the color theme definition file.
 Users can see what colors an extension defines in the [extension contributions](/docs/editor/extension-marketplace#extension-details) tab.